 "CT scans examine the chest and abdomen," says Richard J. Bleicher, MD, of the Fox Chase Cancer Center in Philadelphia.
 "You can see something on organs like the liver or sometimes the bones."

 Sometimes results are combined for a PET-CT scan.
 A computer merges the images to find hot spots that may be cancer.

-Your doctor will tell you how often you need these tests, based on the stage of your cancer.
+Your doctor will tell you how often you need these tests based on the stage of your disease.